 The Transplant ICU is manned by highly efficient nurses and doctors.
 The ICU has lamellar airflow so that post-operation infections are minimized as much as possible.

-We also offer Preemptive Kidney Transplant, Highly Antigenic Kidney Transplant, Re-Transplant and Transplantation in HIV Positive patients.
+We also offer Preemptive Kidney Transplant, Highly Antigenic Kidney Transplant Surgery, Re-Transplant and Transplantation in HIV Positive patients.
 ABOincompatible Kidney Transplant are also done at the Centre

 Home Peritoneal Dialysis and Home Haemodialysis

 Home Peritoneal Dialysis can be done right at home for your complete convenience.
 Patients and relatives are personally trained by the BLK technical staff to save time, money and energy spent in travelling to the hospital thrice a week.
 What's more, it involves fewer requirements for blood transfusion and less restrictions on food and fluid intake.

 All arrangements pertaining to home haemodialysis machine, RO supply and technical staff are arranged by the BLK Centre for Renal Sciences & Kidney Transplant.
 Patients and their relatives are taught to perform haemodialysis at home, usually at night time before sleeping, 3 to 7 nights a week, as per the patient's condition.
 We also provide technician for dialysis at home.